dundd2/IFY-Website-Design-and-Development-Homework-2023-akibTsuu-Film-Productions/README.md

 The goal of this project was to design and develop a small website for a business or organization.
 The website contains a homepage and 4 additional pages on related topics.

 HTML5 and CSS were used to build and style the website.
 JavaScript was used for some interactive features.
-The website is for a fictional film production company called "aibiTsuu Film Productions".
+The website is for a fictional film production company called "akibTsuu Film Productions".

 Website Pages
 The website contains the following pages: